kin-labs/kin-developer-docs-old/docs/tutorials/nfts-with-kin/index.md

 ## Installing Dependencies

-In the next step, we'll start setting up the store but first we need to ensure we have the following prerequisites installed:
+In the next step, we'll start setting up the store but first we need to ensure we have the following prerequisites installed. <em>Note that for anyone who may not have a code editor already installed or know how to open their terminal, there are some basic 3rd party videos covering that at the end of this section.</em>

 1. `Node.js`(at or above versions `14.17.0` )
 2. `yarn`